Degis-Insurance/SmartContract-StyleGuide/SolidityStyleGuide.md

-Functions should be grouped according to their functionality beneath its correspondent header comment with the following names:
+Functions should be grouped according to their functionality beneath their correspondent header comment with the following names:

 * receive (if exists)
 * fallback (if exists)